-The manufacturer shall verify in all cases the representativeness of the type whose performance is to be assessed, the suitability of the methods used and whether the conditions under which these type tests or calculations are carried out enable it to assume responsibility for them..
+The manufacturer shall verify in all cases the representativeness of the type whose performance is to be assessed, the suitability of the methods used and whether the conditions under which these type tests or calculations are carried out enable it to assume responsibility for them.

-Where cascaded type-test data are used, the manufacturer's must demonstrate his ability to integrate the components concerned into his manufacturing process.
+Where cascaded type-test data are used, the manufacturer's must demonstrate his ability to integrate the constituent products concerned into his manufacturing process.
 The Assessment of Performance programme can take this into account.
-Clarifications on this are provided in the documents of the Group of Notified Bodies (NB-CPD/SG04/10/075, §2).
+Guidance is provided in the documents of the Group of Notified Bodies (NB-CPD/SG04/10/075, §2).